FarronF/limerick-council-meetings/meetings/2021/04/15-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Agenda - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 15th April 2021.md

 going to commence on the Housing Project at the Old Creamery site in Cappamore.

-9.Question submitted by Councillor Donegan---
+9.Question submitted by Councillor Donegan
+---
 3

 I will ask at the next meeting of the Cappamore-Kilmallock Municipal District for an update